jyukutyo/graal/docs/getting-started/getting-started-docker.md

 ## Docker Containers

-The official Docker images for GraalVM CE are available from the Docker Hub:
+The official Docker images for GraalVM Community are available from the Docker Hub:
 [https://hub.docker.com/r/oracle/graalvm-ce/](https://hub.docker.com/r/oracle/graalvm-ce/).

-If you want to use the Docker container with GraalVM CE, use the `docker pull` command:
+If you want to use the Docker container with GraalVM Community, use the `docker pull` command:
 ```
 docker pull oracle/graalvm-ce:{{ site.product_version }}
 ```

-The image is based on Oracle Linux and has GraalVM CE downloaded, unzipped and made available.
+The image is based on Oracle Linux and has GraalVM Community downloaded, unzipped and made available.
 It means that Java, JavaScript, Node and the LLVM interpreter are available out of the box.

 You can start a container and enter the `bash` session with the following run command: